comunica/Documentation-Comunica/docs/core.md

 As can be seen, every Actor has a name, and a bus it is subscribed to.

-Besides the constructor, there are 2 functions that every Actor has to inherit: *test* and *run*.
+Besides the constructor, there are 2 functions that every Actor has to implement: *test* and *run*.

 The *test* function is used by Mediators to determine which Actor to call.
 As mentioned previously, Mediators have the job of choosing